ruddls00114/algorithm/README.md

 - title:              "The Plain"
 - description:        "The Plain is a minimalist Jekyll theme, that's it.
 Can't
-- author_name:        'JONG HOON PARK' # Your name here
+- author_name:        'KYOUNG IN JEONG' # Your name here
-- author_email:       wecube.1@gmail.com # Your email here
+- author_email:       kkmm114@gmail.com # Your email here
 - author_gravatar:    978487ebf137627d0b2bf47a9a97d6bc # Your Gravatar md5 hash - here for logo
-- github_username:    Choonick # Your GitHub username here
+- github_username:    ruddls00114 # Your GitHub username here
 - url:                https://Choonick.github.io # main url